Contact Sales +1 (866) 764-5433

 Level 2 charging stations use an alternating current (AC), which is converted to a direct current (DC) by the vehicle’s onboard charger before it sends the power to the battery.

-Every EV has a listed maximum DC fast charging rate: the 2025 Hyundai IONIQ 5 N has one of the fastest currently available, thanks to an 800-volt electrical system that can reach a charging rate of 350 kW.
+Every EV has a listed maximum DC fast charging rate.
+The 2026 Hyundai IONIQ 5 N has one of the fastest currently available, thanks to an 800-volt electrical system that can reach a charging rate of 350 kW and fully replenish the battery in as little as 18 minutes.

 Billing Methods